 A Message from the Club Captain

-I am very proud to be named the A Grade (and therefore Club) Captain for the 2017/18 season.
+I am very proud to be named the A Grade (and therefore Club) Captain for the 2018/19 season.
 It’s no secret that I suffer from back and knee problems – twenty years of wicket keeping will do that to you apparently – but I’d like to assure everyone that I would not have accepted the position if I didn’t think that I could last a game or the season.
+I have been working hard lately to ensure that my injuries won't affect my on-field performance and help ensure that we have a cracker of a season in the A2 competition - the highest we've ever been!

-For those of you who don’t know, the ATCA inaugurated the Jeff Emmel Spirit of Cricket Award in 2009/10.
+At the start of last season I told you about the Jeff Emmel Spirit of Cricket Award .
 For each match in the A1, A2 and A3 competitions, the umpires award a maximum of 10 points for each team.
-Last season Golden Grove finished equal sixth (of 33 Clubs) on 92.5 points, which is certainly something to proud of.
-The winner (Reynella) scored 103 points.
+Last season Golden Grove finished equal eleventh (of 32 Clubs) on 91 points.
+The winner (Reynella) scored 101.5 points.

 This season - and in all future seasons - I would like to see us move up the rankings with the ultimate aim of winning the award.
 To do this, we need all Senior and Junior players, coaches, managers and supporters to play, coach and watch the game within the Spirit of Cricket which can be found in the Preamble to the MCC Laws of Cricket: